 Apricot Blossom Spring Villa

 The one on top is part of Forty Scenes of Yuanmingyuan, a painting commissioned by Qianlong Emperor in 1744.
-The one on the bottom is a picture reconstructed by modern artists.

 For more information please visit: